Technology — Fashion Sizing Technology

 Market Signal

-Three structural shifts across the nine solutions
+Three structural shifts across the twelve solutions

 1. Platform-level virtual try-on removes the build-your-own barrier.
 Google and Snap deploy try-on at platform scale — any brand listing on Google Shopping or running Snap ads can reach shoppers with try-on capability without building proprietary technology.
 For mid-market brands without an R&D budget for AR, this is a structural change in what is achievable.